LogRhythm-Labs/Sigma/README.md

 # Sigma
 Convert Sigma rules to LogRhythm searches

-Conversion from Sigma rules to LogRhythm searches can be done manually by referencing the LogRhythm.yml file to map Sigma fields to LogRhythm filterTypes for use with the LogRhythm Search API.
-An example of a Sigma rule and the equivalent LogRhythm API search is shown below.
+Conversion from Sigma rules to LogRhythm searches can be done by referencing the LogRhythm.yml file to map Sigma fields to LogRhythm filterTypes for use with the LogRhythm Search API.
+An example of a Sigma rule and the equivalent LogRhythm API search is provided below.

-Currently, there is a not an automated LogRhythm conversion for Sigma searches.
-LogRhythm Search API posts need to be made in JSON format.
-LogRhythm Search API documentation can be found at https://community.logrhythm.com/ and on your LogRhythm deployment at http://<webconsole>:8505/lr-search-api/docs.
+Currently, the conversion from Sigma Rule to LogRhythm Search may be done through a manual process.
+LogRhythm Search API posts are made in JSON format.
+LogRhythm Search API documentation can be found at https://community.logrhythm.com/ and on your LogRhythm deployment at http://:8505/lr-search-api/docs.

 Sigma searches can also be run in the LogRhythm Web Console or Thick Client.
 The LogRhythm.yml file also contains comments that map Sigma fields to LogRhythm fields.

-Any changes or additions are welcome.
+Any updates or additions are welcome.

 # Example Sigma rule
 title: WMI Event Subscription